matagno/matagno/README.md

 # ⚙️ Mat

-Hi!
-I'm a student interested in robotics, automation, embedded systems, and AI.
+Robotics engineering student | Interested in automation, embedded systems, AI, and software development

 This GitHub contains a mix of **school projects** and **personal projects** exploring different areas of engineering and programming.